elastisys/compliantkubernetes/docs/adr/0049-run-ingress-nginx-in-chroot.md

     - `Good` because it automatically applies RBAC policies, reducing manual configuration and potential errors.
     - `Bad`, because it requires development and maintenance of a custom operator, which is complex and time-consuming.

-1. Use Namespaced Rolebindings
+1. Use Namespaced RoleBindings

     - `Good`, because it is easier and faster to implement compared to developing an operator.
-    - `Bad`, because it requires manual configuration of rolebindings, which can be cumbersome in large environments and prone to human error.
+    - `Bad`, because it requires manual configuration of RoleBindings, which can be cumbersome in large environments and prone to human error.
     - `Bad`, because it increases overhead as namespaces need to be manually managed and updated.

 1. Run Ingress-NGINX in chroot with custom seccomp profile